How to Make Fake Chat Screenshots (2026 Guide)

 Step 1: Choose Your Platform

 Think about where your audience actually communicates.
 A B2B SaaS testimonial probably looks more natural in Slack than WhatsApp.
 A casual customer review might fit better in iMessage.
-Mockly supports 17+ platforms including WhatsApp, iMessage, Slack, Discord, Instagram, and more.
+Mockly supports 17+ apps including WhatsApp, iMessage, Slack, Discord, Instagram, and more.

 Here's a WhatsApp mockup showing how a simple conversation might look: